 … The validation of the coupled model requires more work, and I wonder whether this was not better done in a separate paper, in which the coupling to cGENIE and the parameterization of POC mineralization was explored in more detail.

+We do not want to validate the model as mentioned in the text, but illustrate its use and I find thius very important for this paper.
+I am fine with slimming this down, but not with taking this out completly

 Response: